Table of Contents

 TN NAFTA Visas Immigration Services

-Here at Sam Shihab & Associates we help our clients with any business and employment immigration issues, dealing with all the necessary paperwork that is required to help our clients obtain either their trader, investor or professional work visas.
+Here at Shihab Burke, LLC, Attorneys At Law we help our clients with any business and employment immigration issues, dealing with all the necessary paperwork that is required to help our clients obtain either their trader, investor or professional work visas.
 Our legal immigration advisors’ solid experience will guide you in all matters related to B-1, E-1, E-2, L-1 or TN visas.
 Our law firm is sought after by clients from around the globe, who trust us to sort out their immigration-related matters.

 TN/TD NAFTA Professionals Overview